bdjeffyp/ra-guides/ps2/final-fantasy-xii-izjs/guide.md

 **Cartographer (cont'd)**: After defeating the three Seeq bullies in Nalbina Dungeon: The Arena and the scenes, you'll be in Confiscatory, where you'll get your equipment back as well as the map of the location.

-**Hold All the Cards** (???): Once in Barheim Passage: The Lightworks, you'll find your first merchant that sells gambits.
+**Hold All the Cards** (Characters?): Once in Barheim Passage: The Lightworks, you'll find your first merchant that sells gambits.
 Convenient!
 Even better, there is a guaranteed chest that contains 2510 gil in the alcove to the right from where you first appear in the area.
 Buying all available gambits from the merchant costs 2000 gil.
 Even more convenient!
-These gambits will be available at other gambit shops and merchants so you don't have to get them all now, but it certainly can't hurt and you probably have more than enough money to spare at this point.
+These gambits will be available at other gambit shops and merchants so you certainly don't have to get them all now, but it certainly can't hurt and you probably have more than enough money to spare at this point.
 You probably have a lot of loot to sell as well.
 The journey to getting all of the gambits begins!
+- Regarding getting ALL of the gambits, once the rest of them are accessible after escaping from Barheim Passage, you'll see prices range from 50-500 gil per gambit.
+- Ideally, you'll want to focus on getting those that will see the most use in these beginning chapters.
+Don't sweat purchasing more than you need, or the rest of them, until you have too much money to know what to do with it all.
+This can be a late game/post game unlock.
+- **Total number of gambits:** 249
+- **Total cost:** 27,410 gil

 **Arrive To the Mist** (Characters): This can be unlocked at any time when a character has a job license board, but I got my first one in Barheim Passage.